astrotars/the-stream-swiftui/README.md

 };
 ```

 This endpoint generates the Stream Chat frontend token.
-It also creates or updates the user to associate the token with the user so Stream knows who's talking to it when actions are taken in the mobile application.
+It also creates or updates the user to associate the token with the user.
+This is so Stream knows who's talking to it when actions are taken in the mobile application.
 Using this endpoint, we can modify our login flow to request these credentials as well.
 We modify `.setupFeed` from part one to call to `.setupChat` after we're done with the feed setup.
-Here's the new version:
+Here's the new version of `setupFeed`:

 ```swift
 // ios/TheStream/Account.swift:100